dbissell6/DFIR/Explorations+Reflections.md

 # Next steps

 As I continue to complete HTB forensics challenges I will update the dataset and maybe analyze again at 100 completions.
 I am excited to test my scripts on new challenges that present pcaps or evtx.
 I plan to make adjustments to the scripts if they 'miss' anything in the future challenges.
 I've also done a bunch of challeges on other sites and am considering adding that data.
 In the not to distant future I also plan on getting my hands on a DFIR textbook.
+SO i can compare my predictions with an actual book.
+Maybe a Memory analysis